uwussimo/x-growth-engine/README.md

 ### 2. Configure the Extension

-1. Click the TweetWizard icon in your Chrome toolbar
+1. Click the X Growth Engine icon in your Chrome toolbar
 2. Click "Open Options" or right-click the extension icon → "Options"
 3. Enter your OpenAI API key
 4. Select your preferred tone preset or create a custom one